Thoth- queen of wands

 - Now that also means that She has an immense capacity for friendship and love, but always on her own terms.

 - So, this card is often the representative of Great Personal Female Power in action.

 - Warmth, passionate, honest, and sincere, seeing no purpose in falsehood and she will respond harshly to deceit!

 - Highly sexual, and expressive.

-- In other words, a very dangerous woman indeed!
+- In other words, an extremely dangerous woman indeed!

-- This alone can be stimulating to some men which is all well an good on her terms, but devastating to those who try to control her.
+- This alone can be stimulating to some men which is fine on her terms, but devastating to those who try to control her.

 - Fiery, delightful, passionate, and active beauty.
 I have always adored Her.

 If this card is thrown for a man, it represents the magnetic side of his nature; the fiery anima (spirit/muse) that is committed to trusting both internal and external experiences that lead to self-knowledge.
 Self-Knowledge is represented by the radiant or thorn crown on her head.

 When this card is thrown for a woman, it usually means that she is skillful, sexually attractive, mature woman who has routed the "fiery sexual energy" into creative self-expressive work such as art, music, dance or into a career that encompasses a lifetime dedicated to bringing something of value into being.